-I have always been a fan of incorporating fresh seasonal ingredients into cocktails whenever possible.
-Living in Minnesota, there's nothing I can do about finding locally grown citrus, but I can use basil, mint, berries and plenty of other local produce—and not just for the garnish.
+We have always been a fan of incorporating fresh seasonal ingredients into cocktails whenever possible.
+Living in Minnesota, there’s nothing we can do about finding locally grown citrus, but we can use basil, mint, berries and plenty of other local produce—and not just for the garnish.
 Ideas can come from the farmers market or straight from my own garden.
 However, an often overlooked ingredient that offers a convenient alternative any time of the year is jelly or jam.
 Fruit preserves represent an opportunity to inject flavor and variety that you might not always consider.
 A perfect example of this appeared not long ago on the Small Screen Network with Jamie Boudreau using jam for a simple twist on a classic he called the Breakfast Collins.

 The idea behind this is simple: you swap out the sweetener in a cocktail (in this case, we replace simple syrup in a Collins) with a spoonful of fruit preserves.
 The sweet jam balances the lemon while adding another flavor element to your drink.
-This handy technique works nicely when you are trying to come up with a fun recipe at a friend's house—maybe somewhere without simple syrup—and it's so easy that it actually feels like you are cheating.
-I imagine most people already have a jar of some kind of jelly in their refrigerator, but I wanted to try it using something a bit more unusual.
+This handy technique works nicely when you are trying to come up with a fun recipe at a friend’s house—maybe somewhere without simple syrup—and it’s so easy that it actually feels like you are cheating.
+We imagine most people already have a jar of some kind of jelly in their refrigerator, but we wanted to try it using something a bit more unusual.

 Breakfast Collins by Jamie Boudreau

 1 dash Angostura Bitters

 Add the rum, lemon juice, jam and bitters to a shaker with ice.
 Shake to chill and strain into an ice-filled Collins glass.
 Top with club soda, give a stir to incorporate the ingredients and garnish with a lemon wheel.